Cartrigger/angelauramc.github.io/markdown/wiki/going_further/OPTIMIZATION.md

 ## Get the most of your device
-A github issue has been raised which consists of the ways to get the highest fps possible.
-[Click Here](https://github.com/PojavLauncherTeam/PojavLauncher/issues/6432)
+A GitHub issue has been raised which consists of the ways to get the highest fps possible.
+[Click Here](https://github.com/PojavLauncherTeam/AmethystLauncher/issues/6432)